matiasconsiglio/project-3/README.md

 ### User stories as first time visitor goals

-- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Artist.
+- As a First Time Visitor, I want to easily understand the main purpose of the program.
-- As a First Time Visitor, I want to be able to navigate throughout the site in an easy way and be able to understand the content.
+- As a First Time Visitor, I want to be able to navigate throughout the program in an easy way and be able to understand the content.
-- As a First Time Visitor, I want to look for testimonials from the Artist to learn more about him and the intentions with the webpage.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+- As a First Time Visitor, I want to be able of getting information back from the program.

 ### Testing User Stories from User Experience (UX) Section

-- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Artist.
+- As a First Time Visitor, I want to easily understand the main purpose of the program.

-    - Users are greeted with an image of the Artist plus a phrase from him.
+    - Users are greeted with a welcome message.
-    - Thanks to the Bio and Media sections the user can learn more from the life of the Artist and also listen/watch some of his work as a DJ.
-Both of this helps to understand the value of the Artist and his intentions with the webpage.
-    - Thanks to the contact form and the footer the users are able to either get to know more about the Artist or contact him directly.
+    - Users can have fast access to the instructions and purpous of the program.
+    - Users are given example of what the program does.

-- As a First Time Visitor, I want to be able to navigate throughout the site in an easy way and be able to understand the content.
+- As a First Time Visitor, I want to be able to navigate throughout the program in an easy way and be able to understand the content.

-    - The header and the footer will give company to the users while they navigate the whole site, giving them easy access to it and also to get to know more about the Artist or directly contact him.
-    - The content itself of the site is self-explanatory, user-friendly.
+    - The program is giving information and explaining what it expects as input from the user through the whole proccess.
+    - The program is giving feedback continuesly through the program via Output for the user to understand what is happening and what comes next.

-- As a First Time Visitor, I want to look for testimonials from the Artist to learn more about him and the intentions with the webpage.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+- As a First Time Visitor, I want to be able of getting information back from the program.

-    - The Bio gives initial information about the artist.
-    - The site gives the opportunity to get to know the artist and the followers thanks to direct links to his social-media accounts.
+    - The program after every input from the user gives and output with preciss information for the user to keep a clear understand of what is happening.

 ## Testing